sefrem/evo-ts-bootcamp/homeworks/07-mars-viewer/README.md

 ## The Mars Viewer

-View the photos from different Mars rovers.
+View photos from the different Mars rovers.

-In the project directory, you can run:
+Run locally with

 ### `yarn start`

-Runs the app in the development mode.<br />

 Check the deployed version [https://eloquent-jackson-fb0120.netlify.app/](http://localhost:3000)